HumzaProfessional/Raspberry-pico-projects/README.md

 ## Understanding

 ![Raspberry Pico Diagram](https://github.com/HumzaProfessional/Raspberry-pico-projects/blob/main/Pico-R3-Pinout.png)
+(Click on image to get a better view)

 This showcases the layout of the PICO.
 Each of the numbers are different pins,and the words next to them are the their usage.
 There are many different functionalities on the PICO, showing how versatile it is!